Contact Us

 Compare with other dry desulfurization

-n Activated carbon can synergistically remove dioxins and heavy metals, but the regeneration is complex.
-The NaHCOprocess is simpler.
+Activated carbon can synergistically remove dioxins and heavy metals, but the regeneration is complex.
+The NaHCO

 Dry sodium bicarbonate desulfurization has become the preferred technology in specific scenarios due to its flexibility and efficiency, especially suitable for the treatment of small and medium-sized pollution sources in areas with strict restrictions on wastewater discharge.